Indigenous Trees

 When arriving at this high altitude, at the outer threshold of the high plateau (16), the appearance delivers many unique views and impressions, even a captivating surprise with a group of impressive, majestic Juniper trees.
 However, the more ancient Juniper trees in this area remain hidden from the camera just some steps uphill from point (16), where they appear gracefully magnificent and inviting just above the outer rim of the high plateau.
 However, even though concealed from this camera view in the header image, they are in complete contact with a magnificent open room below their green crown.
 Hence, while gazing down the southern slope from point (16) towards the dim-capped Capital far below, these trees irresistibly entice as the cosiest surprise just 50 metres back and upward from the header image's view, yet with their mighty guise in overwhelming contact.

-Grand Views and Trees from the Past Aeons
+Magnificent Views and Trees from Lost Aeons

 The loop (B) assists by surrounding the points (35) (38) and (39), which all provide grand landscapes.
 Bees' Cliff 14 requires caution in the Canyon but assisting by the wide map loop surrounding the gentle and fascinating points 36 and 41-42 Description of the Hiking Paths |

-Directions Maps to Trees of Legends.
+Directions Maps to Trees of Grace and Legends

 The routes towards these historic trees and their captivating surroundings follow the paths to high-point views (14) - (16).
 The map loop (B) encircles the crossroads at this slope and rock ledge, thereby assisting in finding the location of continuing paths upwards.
 From this loop (B), the courses soon arrive at the adorable farmhouse's meadows (39) - (B) with mighty Juniperus procera trees in its upper regions.
 The upward hike is relatively gentle, where map loop (B) is served by surrounding points (35), (38) and (39).
 The lower area of the circle (B) also offers an adventure to the Italian fort's ruin (38), providing a picnic place with a beautiful view over the landscape's elevation.